 With an output power of 25W for VHF and 20W for UHF, it is correct to say that the QYT KT-8900D would not be much of an upgrade especially if you were coming from a radio like the ST-7900D.

 However, it includes a number of features which many people would love in a radio.
-The big LCD screen, for instance shows you all the information you need regarding the radio.
+The big LCD screen, for instance shows you all the information you need.
 Since it is equally backlit, you can use the radio in poorly lit areas without any fuss.

 As it features remote controls such as remote stun and remote kill, the radio redefines convenience since you can achieve a number of actions remotely and in an effortless manner.